Our Metabolite Expertise

 We are typically asked to produce the following metabolite types:

-Our other one-stop shop solutions for accessing and characterising metabolites
+Our one-stop shop solutions for accessing and characterising metabolites

 Hypha’s One-Stop Metabolite Shop enables synthesis, purification and characterization of all the main types of mammalian phase 1 and 2 metabolites.